spaceninja/very-exciting-time/src/episodes/09-betty-barney-hill.md

 ---
-title: 09.
-Betty & Barney Hill
+title: Betty & Barney Hill
+episodeNumber: 9
 description: This classic case introduced the world to some common elements of abduction stories including missing time and grey aliens.
 date: 2023-01-29
 embedUrl: 09--Betty--Barney-Hill-e1u6cqf